 It is not that these opinions have no basis in fact.
-Culinary school graduates, as I have pointed out many times, will often have a lot of debt but will be lucky if they make just $12 an hour, and likely, they will start out making $8 or $9.
+Culinary school graduates, as I have pointed out many times, will often have a lot of debt, even more than other students, but will be lucky if they make just $12 an hour, and likely, they will start out making $8 or $9.

-People make much of the "harsh realities" of restaurant or food service life.
+People make much of the “harsh realities” of restaurant or foodservice life.
 Long hours, low pay, lack of scalability, etc. The sacrifices.
 The passion it takes.
-It is almost absurd once you consider that this differs from many other careers not one bit.
-If a person wrote with "style" about hospital life, we'd be getting the same opinions on "should you become a nurse" or "should you become a doctor."
-Those opinion would come ruminations drug and alcohol abuse, as well.
+It is almost absurd once you consider that this differs from many other careers, not one bit.
+If a person wrote with “style” about hospital life, we’d be getting the same opinions on “should you become a nurse” or “should you become a doctor.”
+Along with those opinions would come ruminations on drug and alcohol abuse, as well.
 But there is one crucial difference.
 Once you are finished with your educational requirements and internships, etc. nobody will tell you that you are not a nurse or not a doctor.